tthttl/ase-coaching-performance-phase/src/attila_toth_20251006_FL/Week_2/week_2_journal.md

 - **Day 3:**
   _The solution from yesterday was already ok, but I have the feeling I am done today :).
 I am happy with this result and honestly I don't think I can make it better._
   _I wanted to introduce new objects.
-Board makes sense, so GameOfLife can function as the application layer, Cell calculates it's next state._
+Game makes sense, so GameOfLife can function as the application layer, Cell calculates it's next state._
   _I think I managed to improve on the calculate methods and the naming is more intention revealing.
 Everything is SRP and IOSP compliant._
   _The only cheating I've done is that I copied the "end to end" tests from yesterday, because if I have to write them again, then I cannot do anything else.._